robsontenorio/marina/README.md

 ## Install

-Marina should be installed on a fresh new server.
-This command also installs Docker and init the Swarm mode.
+This command must run only on a **fresh new server**, because it also installs Docker and init the Swarm mode.

 ```bash
 sh -c "$(curl -fsSL https://github.com/robsontenorio/marina/raw/master/install.sh)"